Seating and Mobility Equipment

 Insurance companies and third-party payers usually expect prior authorization before they will pay for durable medical equipment, including manual and power wheelchairs.
 Sometimes insurance companies require that you test equipment in your home and community to make sure you’ve made the best choice for your child’s needs.

 Once you choose the equipment, Gillette submits the authorization for custom seating.
 Meanwhile, your durable medical equipment vendor will submit prior authorization for your mobility base (wheelchair or stroller).
 This process can take several weeks.
 If your insurer denies the prior authorization or asks for more information, a Gillette therapist responds on your behalf.

 Once coverage for Gillette custom seating is approved, we set up your fitting session and coordinate the appointment with your durable medical equipment vendor if needed.
 If your insurance coverage is limited, we can connect you with a social worker to help you find other resources.

 Choosing the right seating and mobility equipment involves collaboration between your family and experts in various specialties.
 As part of their evaluation and treatment, your child might receive care from specialists in the following areas:

-Through Gillette Lifetime Specialty Healthcare, we also offer ongoing care for kids whose needs continue into adulthood.
+Through Gillette Adult Clinic, we also offer ongoing care for kids whose needs continue into adulthood.